blackarm0815/travel/on_person.md

 # on person

+clothes
+- cargo pants
+- baja jacket
 - coat
 - scarf
 - hat

-- cargo pants for comfort
+other
 - glasses case in coat pocket with swans
 - phone
 - headphones